CompEvol/NZGOT/README.md

 * Ecological modelling concepts, such as OTU, community, diversity, etc. (core.community)
 * JEBL Sequence extension, such as translation class (core.sequences)
-* Parsers for related UC files [http://www.drive5.com/], such as importer/export, uc parser, etc. (core.community.io, core.io, core.util)
+* Parsers for related UC files [http://www.drive5.com/], such as importer/export, uc parser, etc. (core.community.io, core.io, core.uc)
 * utils for DNA sequences, Amino Acid sequences, trees, etc. (core.util)

 Each tool should contain its main class and build script, and its ownership may be